 👶 A Soft, Safe Start to Taco Night

 This recipe is a gentle, baby-led introduction to one of the most beloved family meals—tacos!
-Designed for infants just starting solids and toddlers still building their chewing and self-feeding skills, this taco skips meat, spice, and salt in favor of mild, nourishing ingredients that are easy to handle and digest.
+Designed for infants just starting solids and toddlers still building their chewing and self-feeding skills, this taco for infants and toddlers skips meat, spice, and salt in favor of mild, nourishing ingredients that are easy to handle and digest.

 Whether served open-faced, rolled, or broken into small bites, this taco fits a range of developmental stages and textures.